open-mmlab/mmpose/docs/en/user_guides/mixed_datasets.md

-# Training with Mixed Datasets
+# Use Mixed Datasets for Training

 MMPose offers a convenient and versatile solution for training with mixed datasets through its `CombinedDataset` tool.
 Acting as a wrapper, it allows for the inclusion of multiple datasets and seamlessly reads and converts data from varying sources into a unified format for model training.
 The data processing pipeline utilizing `CombinedDataset` is illustrated in the following figure.